 A - Beginning of meal.
 The CO2 levels in the office had settled at 400 ppm when the office opened to 1,000ppm once everyone started to enter and settle in.
 This is normal every day.

-B – Thanksgiving lunch is served.
+B – Thanksgiving dinner is served.
 From the time the staff was seated until the meal was over, CO2 levels rose dramatically by the minute!
 By the end of the meal, the CO2 level peaked at 1,600 ppm!

 C – Cleanup.
 People began to leave the room.
 Opening and closing the doors lowered the CO2 levels to about 1,200 ppm.